 You will be given two copies of payment receipts after your fingerprints have been done.
 One you will keep and the other you will bring to the Franklin County Clerk's Office along with your completed pistol permit application.
 You should submit your pistol permit application the same or very next day of fingerprinting.

-You will have to give the vendor our office ORI NUMBER in order for your fingerprint results to come directly to the pistol permit office.
-The ORI number is NY016013J.
+You will have to give the vendor our office UNIQUE SERVICE CODE in order for your fingerprint results to come directly to the pistol permit office.
+The UNIQUE SERVICE CODE is 158BFV.

 Pistol Permit Recertification